 - you arrive before your accommodation is available

-- we wish to see the accommodation before you sign a lease (recommended)
+- you wish to see the accommodation before you sign a lease (recommended)

 The Student Accommodation Centre staff look after the application process for University-managed Accommodation – Residential Colleges and UniFlats.
 Once international students have received an offer of an academic place, their accommodation application will be forwarded to their first preference for consideration.